 No-one likes to be micromanaged, and can you blame them?
 It interrupts the flow of the work too much.
-This is true for all industries, but it’s especially relevant when it comes to sales.
+This is true for all industries, but it is especially relevant when it comes to sales.
 The reason being that in that world, everyone needs to develop their own style.
 It has to seem genuine.

 And how genuine can it be if the employee has little freedom to work their magic?
-If you’ve hired correctly, then you won’t need to guide them through every aspect of what to do.
+If you have hired correctly, then you won’t need to guide them through every aspect of what to do.
 You should simply give them the information they need, a few general rules, and let them do their thing.
 It doesn’t matter how they achieve the results, so long as they get them.

 Pick Your Own Prize

-And if you want to give your staff an extra motivation to dig deep — or rather, stay loyal to your business rather than jump ship and work for another — then you’ll have to find a way to reward them that goes beyond putting their name at the top of the leaderboard.
+And if you want to give your staff an extra motivation to dig deep — or rather, stay loyal to your business rather than jump ship and work for another — then you will have to find a way to reward them that goes beyond putting their name at the top of the leaderboard.

 Why not look at starting a ‘pick your own prize’ reward for your best performing staff?
 It could be a week off, a fancy dinner, or anything else.
 Of course, you will want to save these rewards for exceptional performances, for those employees who have done something truly special.
 You will hope you get to give them out as often as possible!